-The Missouri Department of Health and Senior Services' (DHSS) Division of Senior and Disability Services hereby submits the Amended State Plan on Aging for the period of Oct.
+The Missouri Department of Health and Senior Services' Division of Senior and Disability Services hereby submits the State Plan on Aging for the period of Oct.
 1, 2023 - Sept.
 30, 2027.
-The State Plan on Aging was developed in accordance with Section 307 of the Older Americans Act, as amended.
-The amendment updates the State Plan on Aging to comply with the Older Americans Act Final Rule (45 CFR 1321 and 45 CFR 1324) and incorporates updates to Missouri's State Unit on Aging and Area Agency on Aging Policies and Procedures.
+The State Plan on Aging has been developed in accordance with Section 307 of the Older Americans Act, as amended.
 The Division of Senior and Disability Services has been designated as the State Unit on Aging and has been given the authority to develop and administer the State Plan on Aging in compliance with all requirements of the Older Americans Act.
-This includes the development of comprehensive and coordinated systems for the purpose of promoting multipurpose senior centers; delivering supportive services; advancing vulnerable elder rights protection activities; as well as establishing effective, visible advocacy organizations for the elderly and adults with disabilities residing in the state.
+This includes the development of comprehensive and coordinated systems for the purpose of promoting multipurpose senior centers; delivering supportive services, nutrition services, in-home services for frail older adults, evidence-based health promotion services; advancing vulnerable elder rights protection activities; as well as establishing effective, visible advocacy organizations for the elderly and adults with disabilities residing in the state.

-The plan is based upon projected receipts of federal, state, and other funding and thus is subject to adjustment depending on the actual receipts and changes in circumstances.
+The plan is based upon projected receipts of federal, state and other funding and thus is subject to adjustment depending on the actual receipts and changes in circumstances.
 Substantive changes to this plan will be incorporated into plan amendments as necessary.